 If you can find one at an affordable price then we strongly suggest getting your pet a spay or neuter procedure.
 The ASPCA offers a number of reasons why this procedure is important.
 It may offer a number of behavioral and health benefits.
 For male pets, it may prevent testicular cancer and problems associated with the prostate.
 For female pets, it may enable them to live a longer and healthier life.

 If you aren’t able to find a reputable low-cost spay or neuter clinic in your area then the next best step would be to call your local animal shelter to see if they have recommendations.
 Some of these animal shelters may offer low-cost veterinary services themselves.

 In addition to the above local support, you may want to also check with the following organizations that offer pet grant or resources at a national level.
-Please note that many if not all of these organizations receive hundreds of applications per day so the grants or financial support they offer may not necessarily be suitable for someone who requires emergency care for their pets.
+Please note that many if not all of these organizations receive hundreds of applications per day so the grants or financial support programs they offer may not necessarily be suitable for someone who requires emergency care for their pets.
 We suggest reaching out to your local pet shelters in such instances.